TexasInstruments/edgeai/edgeai-mpu/README.md

 ## Introduction

 Embedded inference of Deep Learning models is quite challenging - due to high compute requirements.
 TI’s Edge AI comprehensive software product help to optimize and accelerate inference on TI’s embedded devices.
-It supports heterogeneous execution of DNNs across cortex-A based MPUs, TI’s latest generation C7x DSP and DNN accelerator (MMA).
+It supports heterogeneous execution of DNNs across Arm® Cortex®-A based MPUs, TI’s latest generation C7™ NPU.

-TI's Edge AI solution simplifies the whole product life cycle of DNN development and deployment by providing a rich set of tools and optimized libraries.
+TI's edge AI solution simplifies the whole product life cycle of DNN development and deployment by providing a rich set of tools and optimized libraries.

 See our [Getting Started guide](./getting_started.md) for AM6xA and TDA4x with Edge AI and TI Deep Learning